Our 2-day Venice itinerary, refined over three visits and built for first-time visitors who want to see the highlights without wasting time in line.

-Tourist Entry Fee in Venice: Beginning in April 2024, there is a fee for visitors to enter Venice.
-This fee will cost €5.
+Tourist Entry Fee in Venice: There is a fee for visitors to enter Venice, usually on Fridays, Saturdays, and Sundays April through July (although there are few additional days during this time period).
+This fee will cost €5-10.
 If you have plans to spend the night in Venice, you will be exempt from the fee.
 All visitors, even those with an overnight stay in Venice, will have to register their visit on an online website.
 Learn more here.

 Ideally, plan on spending two or more days in Venice.